MCOs → MCO Coverage

 Anticipate MCOs’ Questions

-- The Medicaid Coverage for the National DPP Demonstration Project is another source of evidence confirming that the lifestyle change program can be delivered successfully to the Medicaid population.
-More information on the Demonstration can be found here, and resources to support the Demonstration’s success can be found here.
+• The Medicaid Coverage for the National DPP Demonstration Project is another source of evidence confirming that the lifestyle change program can be delivered successfully to the Medicaid population.
+More information on the Demonstration can be found on the Medicaid Coverage for the National DPP Demonstration Project page of the Coverage Toolkit.

 Coverage Options Utilizing MCOs